-Rental property operating expense for the three months ended March 31, 2021 consists of expenses related to the operations of the Kyle Road property.
+Rental property operating expense consists of expenses related to the operations of the Kyle Road property.

-Professional fees mainly consist of fees paid to lawyers and auditors for professional services related to the public company filings, advisory services.
+Professional fees mainly consist of fees paid to lawyers and auditors for professional services related to the public company filings, advisory services and property acquisitions and dispositions, with the current period increase related primarily to corporate development activities.